singhrakeshgkp/spring_security/readme.md

 ```
 - Create a new spring boot application with web, security dependency, define a endpoint ```/security-test```, start the application, try to access the defined endpoint.
 Observe the response, it will be 401 unauthorized response.
-- Profile the user name as ``user``` and password from intellij console.
+- Provide the user name as ``user``` and password from intellij console to postman basic auth section.
 U should be able to access the endpoint.